b0mbays/continuously_casting_dashboards/README.md

 How does it work?
 ============

-The project uses [CATT](https://github.com/skorokithakis/catt) (cast all the things) to cast the dashboard to your Chromecast compatible device.
+This integration runs in the background on your HA instance, so no external device is required.
+If you'd prefer to run it on a Raspberry Pi or similiar linux box then you can try out [HA-Pi-Continuously-Cast](https://github.com/b0mbays/ha-pi-continuously-cast).
+However, I have had no issues running this on my Home Assistant instance.

+The integration uses [CATT's](https://github.com/skorokithakis/catt) functionality to 'call' each of your Google Chromecast devices checking the status every 45 seconds (you can change this in the config) for any 'state' changes.
+If there is no media playing on the device, then the dashboard will be cast.
+If the device already has the dashboard casting then it will be ignored.
+And if there is youtube/recipes/spotfy playing on the device then it will also be ignored.

+The casting functionality within Home Assistant requires your instance to be accesible via HTTPS with either paying for a Nabu Casu subscription or setting this up yourself.
 Home Assistant does offer an in-built casting option but I found this to be unreliable for me and I couldn't get it working properly without paying for a Nabu Casu subscription...
 Instead, I wanted to host HA externally myself for free. (well, $1 p/year).
 The guide I used is [here](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1) and I bought a domain for $1 from [here](https://gen.xyz/).

-This integration runs in the background on your HA instance, so no external device is required.
-If you'd prefer to run it on a Raspberry Pi or similiar linux box then you can try out [HA-Pi-Continuously-Cast](https://github.com/b0mbays/ha-pi-continuously-cast)

 <br/><br/>